mlexchange/mlex_dash_segmentation_demo/README.md

 # Segmentation demo v2.0.0

-The fisrt version of image segmentation demo integrated with the model registry and the compute sevice manager.
+The first version of the image segmentation demo integrated with the model registry and the compute sevice manager.
-To run this demo, `docker-compose` the followings:
+To run this demo, `docker-compose` the followings (in the order):
--	model-registry
+-	mlex\_model\_registry
 -	mlex\_api
--  dash\_segmentation\_demo
+-  mlex\_dash\_segmentation\_demo

-Then build the image of random forest model using command `make build_docker`.
+Then build the image of random forest model using the command `make build_docker`.
 (Currently only fully supports random forest model)

-It supports asynchronous job submition and results showing.
-Choose which (completed) training to use for segment from the list.
-Simialrly, choose which (completed) segment (deploy) to show results.
+It supports asynchronous job submissions and results showing: choose which (completed) training results from the list to use for segmenting.
+Similarly, choose which (completed) segmenting (deploy) results to show.